 A Dose of Reality

-More than 70% of people who abuse prescription opioids get them through friends or relatives.
+More than 70 percent of people who abuse prescription opioids get them through friends or relatives.
 Let’s hope that doesn’t include your children.
 In recent years, the rate of prescription painkiller overdoses has increased among Georgia’s young people.

 If you suspect your child is at risk